I can tell from experience that yes, it definitely does matter what to wear to court.

 It’s important you keep your clothes modest, conservative, yet professional.
-A dress, a pant suit, and a dress skirt along with a professional blouse would be more than perfect for this occasion.
+A proper dress, a pant suit, and a dress skirt or a pair of dress pants along with a nice blouse would be more than perfect for this occasion.

 Also, remember to keep things as simple as possible.

 If you have any fashionable clothing items at home, leave them there!
 You’re not a trip with your best friends, not even on a work trip!

 Don’t wear anything that can be considered provocative, that includes stuff that are too short, or too revealing.